monome/crow-m4l/README.md

 - *(trig src)*: identify whether you would like the CV conversion to take place synced to Live's clock (arpeggiator) or if you'd like the conversion to take place every time a trigger is received through the *other* input of crow.
 - *low*: set the desired floor for CV-to-MIDI, default is lowest note at 36
 - *high* set the desired ceiling for CV-to-MIDI, default is highest note at 127

+---
+#### ^^outs
+- an *output* device that collects multiple utilities in a single interface
+- load onto any MIDI track + either arm it for record or set the monitoring to "in"
+- click the `^^` button in the center-bottom of the m4l device to link a connected crow to **^^outs**
+- expand the `(out)` dropdown to identify which hardware output you'd like to use (nb. you can instantiate this device up to four times in a Live set)
+-